 Hanging a picture with wire is the classic method that still works so well today.
 Using a wire gives you the freedom to slightly raise or lower the picture without removing wall or picture hangers.
 Hanging wire lets you instantly set the picture level.
-Plus, wire hanging materials are so inexpensive: a coil of picture hanging wire sufficient to hang 50 pictures costs just a few dollars.
+Plus, wire hanging materials are inexpensive; a coil of picture hanging wire sufficient to hang 50 pictures costs just a few dollars.

 Before You Begin